msakrejda/heroku-buildpack-embedded-pg/README.md

 # Heroku Embedded Postgres Buildpack

 This buildpack will configure a Postgres server to start on dyno boot inside the dyno.
-It runs on the default Postgres port 5432 on localhost.

-Note that for UNIX socket connections, the `psql` binary in dynos expects a unix socket file at `/run/postgresql`, and the Postgres from this buildpack uses `/tmp`.
-Only the `postgres` database is created by default.
+It injects a `DATABASE_URL` environment variable into your app that behaves like a config var.
 To connect, run

 ```
-psql --host /tmp postgres
+psql $DATABASE_URL
 ```

 N.B.: the data written to this Postgres instance only exists within